jevinskie/crosstool-build-scripts/README.md

-== LM32 Build Scripts
+== AVR Build Scripts

-Used to build a cross compiling toolchain for lm32 and litex development.
+Used to build a cross compiling toolchain for AVR development.